Brunch & Batter

 Should a fruit crisp be served warm?

 You can choose to serve the crisp warm (not hot), or room temperature.
-When first removing it form the oven, be sure to let it rest for at least 15 minutes or it will be runny.
+When first removing it from the oven, be sure to let it rest for at least 15 minutes, or it will be runny.

 More blueberry desserts